 - Long trip or work: 5-10 GB or more if you rely on your mobile.

-In Bangui, many hotels offer Wi-Fi, so you can reserve mobile data for when you are out.
-Even so, in a country with complicated recharges, it's better to have a little extra margin.
-To fine-tune your calculation, the guide on how much data I need for travel will help you.
+In Bangui, many hotels offer Wi-Fi, so you can save mobile data for when you're out and about.
+Even so, in a country where topping up can be complicated, it's better to have a bit of a buffer.
+To fine-tune your calculation and maximize your GB, these tips for saving data on an eSIM trip will help you.

 How to activate your eSIM step-by-step

-Activating the eSIM is the easiest part of the entire trip and does not require technical knowledge.
-The complete process takes 1 minute, and it's advisable to install the profile before leaving home, taking advantage of your Wi-Fi.
+Activating the eSIM is the easiest part of the entire trip and requires no technical knowledge.
+The complete process takes 1 minute, and it's best to have the profile installed before leaving home, using your Wi-Fi.

 - Check compatibility: confirm that your mobile supports eSIM before purchasing the plan.

-- Buy the country plan: choose the GB and days according to your trip to the Central African Republic.
+- Purchase the country plan: choose the GB and days according to your trip to the Central African Republic.

 - Scan the QR with Wi-Fi: install the profile at home following the instructions.

-- Activate upon arrival: turn on the eSIM upon landing in Bangui to make the most of all days.
+- Activate upon arrival: turn on the eSIM when you land in Bangui to use it for all your days.

-- Adjust mobile data: select the eSIM as your data line, and you're already browsing.
+- Adjust mobile data: select the eSIM as the data line and you're already browsing.

-If you have any doubts at any step, the guide on how to activate your eSIM explains it with screenshots, and 24/7 Spanish support resolves any issue.
-Also check your mobile's compatibility before purchasing to avoid surprises.
+If you have any doubts at any step, the guide on how to install the eSIM explains it with screenshots, and 24/7 Spanish support resolves any issues.
+Also, check your mobile's compatibility before purchasing to avoid surprises.

 Frequently asked questions